ygorcosta/wedeploy.com/ui/src/pages/docs/intro/feature-overview.md

 ---
 title: "Feature Overview"
-description: "This is an overview of the features that make WeDeploy easiest way to deploy and scale applications."
+description: "This is an overview of the features that make WeDeploy the easiest way to deploy and scale applications."
 headerTitle: "Intro"
 layout: "guide"
 weight: 2